Prescribe RYBELSUS® to a broad range of appropriate adult patients with type 2 diabetes

 - Discontinue RYBELSUS® in women at least 2 months before a planned pregnancy due to the long washout period for semaglutide

-- Pediatric Use: Safety and efficacy of RYBELSUS® have not been established in pediatric patients (younger than 18 years)
+- Pediatric Use: Safety and effectiveness of RYBELSUS® have not been established in pediatric patients

 Please click here for RYBELSUS® Prescribing Information, including Boxed Warning.